THIS WEB PAGE IS IN PREPARATION – EXPECTED LIVE IN 2019

 From this introduction, you can read of Camden Town’s origins, building, nineteenth century life and conservation for the future.

 Camden Town’s name comes from Lord Camden, Charles Pratt, who inherited the land at Pancras through his wife’s family.
 The land lay across the River Fleet and at first had just an inn (Mother Red Cap) and a farm at the former manor house (by Pancras Workhouse).

 Building houses started in the south, with houses along Camden High Street and the Veterinary College built by the Fleet near old St Pancras church.
 The Regent’s Canal, opening in 1820, was bridged by five roads.
 A new road (Camden Road) in 1825 extended development to the north east, setting out villas and squares as well as terraces.

-Smaller terraces housed working class families, artisans and tradesmen; in larger villa houses were middle classes.
-There were churches – both Anglican and dissenting – and schools for boys and girls.
+Smaller terraces housed working class families, artisans and tradesmen; in larger villa houses lived middle classes.
+Churches were built – both Established and dissenting – and schools for boys and girls.

-Camden Town became mentioned in literature and a residence for people in the arts, sciences and in music.
-As well as skilled trades such as engraving and making musical instruments, there was employment at the canal wharves and the railways and in factories for printing in College Street and Camden High Street.
+Camden Town was referred to in literature and became a residence for people in the arts, sciences and in music.
+As well as skilled trades such as engraving and making musical instruments, there was employment at the canal wharves and the railways and in factories for printing.